wso2/docs-ei/en/micro-integrator/docs/setup/security/mitigating_csrf.md

     </html>
     ```

 3. Add the following configurations to the ei.toml file to specify the patterns that should be excluded from CSRF protection.
    ```java
     [[owasp.csrfguard.unprotected.service]]
     name = "oauthiwa"
     service = "%servletContext%/commonauth/iwa/*"
    ```

-4. Add the following configurations to the ei.toml file to specify the patterns that should be excluded from CSRF protection.
+4. Add the following configurations to the ei.toml file to specity CSRF configurations.
    ```java
    [owasp.csrfguard]